SamuelSwartzberg/flashcardifying_text_temp/phil.md

 One of the main ways to bear out modal logic is in terms of possible worlds.
 Possible worlds are most associated with Kripke.
+In a simple sense, a possible world is a world that could have been if the state of affairs was somehow different.
 In modal logic using possible worlds, a sentence may have different truth values in different possible worlds.

 ##### rigid and flaccid